Washington State Route 26: History

-SR 26 was established during the 1964 state highway renumbering, with instituted a system of sign routes (now state routes) to replace the earlier system of primary and secondary highways.
+SR 26 was established during the 1964 state highway renumbering, which instituted a system of sign routes (now state routes) to replace the earlier system of primary and secondary highways.
 SR 26 was created as a new east–west trunk highway and replaced all of SSH 7C and the eastern half of SSH 11B, terminating in the west near Vantage and in the east at Dodge.
 US 295 was decommissioned from the national highway system in 1967 and wholly replaced by SR 127.
 SR 127 was truncated to its present terminus at Dusty in 1979, allowing SR 26 to be extended east to Colfax.

 A couple of recent and current construction projects are occurring along SR 26.
 One of which, involves illuminating the highway's intersection with B SE, which was finished in 2008, and Reynolds Road, to be done in 2009, west and east of Othello, respectively.
 Another project added a left turn lane at a dangerous intersection between SR 26 and South Thacker Road west of Othello.
 The most major of the recent projects include the addition and demolition of ramps at the I-90 interchange.
 Another minor project, a bridge fixing project, was completed in 2007, located northeast of Dusty and southwest of Colfax.

 Collisions on the highway, blamed partly on Washington State University traffic, have prompted new initiatives to improve its safety.
 New passing lanes are scheduled to be constructed by 2025 as part of the statewide transportation package passed in 2015, but fatal collisions in the 2010s led to petitioning from students and families for accelerated safety projects.